sakhadib/Bangladesh-Legal-Acts-Dataset/README.md

 # Bangladesh Legal Acts Dataset

-A comprehensive database of Bangladesh's legal framework, containing 1484+ acts scraped and processed from the official Bangladesh Laws portal.
+A comprehensive database of Bangladesh's legal framework, containing 1484+ acts scraped and processed from the official Bangladesh Laws portal, enhanced with historical government context.

 ## 📊 Dataset Overview